ugurilgin/37-Harvard-CS50--Web-Python-and-JavaScript/Edx 06 -- 01 Web Python and JavaScript- JavaScript- Notes.md

 	</body>
 </html>
 ```
+- Beyond just displaying alerts, JavaScript has the power to actually change the contents of a webpage.
   - `document` refers to the web page currently being displayed.
   - `querySelector('tag')` is a function that searches through the webpage for a particular CSS selector and returns that element.
 If there are multiple results, only the first result is returned.
     - This function can also be called as `document.querySelector('#id')` and `document.querySelector('.class')`.
 More sophisticated selectors, selecting only descendants of certain element,s for example, can also be used.